helixyte/everest/docs/tutorial/building.rst

    declaration.

 For :func:`member_attribute` and :func:`collection_attribute` descriptors there
-is also an optional argument :param:`is_nested` which determines if the URL for the target resource is going to be formed relative to the root (i.e., as an absolute path) or relative to the parent resource declaring the attribute.
+is also an optional argument ``is_nested`` which determines if the URL for the target resource is going to be formed relative to the root (i.e., as an absolute path) or relative to the parent resource declaring the attribute.

 We also have the possibility to declare resource attributes that do not reference the target resource directly through an entity attribute, but indirectly through a "backreferencing" attribute.
-In the example code, this is demonstrated in the `projects` attribute of the :class:`CustomerMember` resource which allows us to access a customer's projects at the resource level even though the underlying entity does not reference the projects directly.
+In the example code, this is demonstrated in the ``projects`` attribute of the :class:`CustomerMember` resource which allows us to access a customer's projects at the resource level even though the underlying entity does not reference its projects directly.

 4. Configuring the application